Apple Coffee Cake

 - 1 Tbsp butter, cut into small cubes

-1 Preheat the oven to 375°F. Grease a 9-inch pie pan (can use a springform pan or square baking pan)
+1 Preheat oven, prepare pie dish: Preheat the oven to 375°F (190°C).
+Grease a 9-inch pie pan (can use a springform pan or square baking pan)

-2 In a medium bowl, whisk vigorously together the flour, baking powder, and salt.
+2 Whisk flour, baking powder, salt: In a medium bowl, whisk vigorously together the flour, baking powder, and salt.

-3 In a separate small bowl, mix 2 Tbsp of the sugar with the cinnamon, set aside.
+3 Make cinnamon sugar: In a separate small bowl, mix 2 Tbsp of the sugar with the cinnamon, set aside.

-4 Using an electric mixer, beat the butter with the remaining 1/4 cup sugar.
+4 Beat butter and sugar, add eggs, add flour mixture and milk: Using an electric mixer, beat the butter with the remaining 1/4 cup sugar.
 Beat in the eggs until blended.
 Add the flour mixture in three additions, alternating with the milk, beating after each addition until just combined.

-5 Pour half of the batter in the bottom of the baking dish.
+5 Pour batter into baking dish, top with apple slices, cinnamon sugar: Pour half of the batter in the bottom of the baking dish.
 Lay the apple slices on the batter so they just cover the batter (you may have to overlap some slices).
 Sprinkle the apples with the cinnamon-sugar mixture.
 Spread the rest of the batter over the apples.

-6 In a small bowl mix together the brown sugar, flour, and cinnamon for the streusel topping.
+6 Top with streusel topping: In a small bowl mix together the brown sugar, flour, and cinnamon for the streusel topping.
 Sprinkle over the cake and dot with butter.

-7 Bake the cake for 30-35 minutes or until it is golden brown and a tester inserted into the center comes out clean.
+7 Bake: Bake the cake at 375°F (190°C) for 30-35 minutes or until it is golden brown and a tester inserted into the center comes out clean.